-- 1. Counsel (except for court-appointed counsel for a child(ren)) are prohibited from interviewing children for any purpose whatsoever. - 2.
-The CCR counselor may interview the child as appropriate. - 3.
+- 1. Counsel (except for court-appointed counsel for a child(ren)) are prohibited from interviewing children for any purpose whatsoever. - ----2.
+The CCR counselor may interview the child as appropriate determined by the Judicial Officer or CCR. - 3.
 Within the guidelines and provisions of Family Code § 3042 and CRC 5.250, it is the policy of the Court not to have any child in the courtroom or at any Court proceedings without the Court's prior consent.
-Children shall remain in the corridor outside of the courtroom or elsewhere in the courthouse in the care of a responsible adult, if for unavoidable reasons they must be brought to court. - I. Child Endangerment.
+Children shall remain in the corridor outside of the courtroom or elsewhere in the courthouse in the care of a responsible adult, if for unavoidable reasons they must be brought to court.
+It the parties appear remotely, the same rule applies; the children shall not be present or be able to see or hear the hearing. - I. Child Endangerment.
 If, during CCR counseling, a concern arises about a child's immediate well-being (serious abuse, neglect or endangerment), the CCR counselor shall refer the case to Child and Family Services (CFS) for investigation and notify the parties, counsel, and Court by written memorandum.
 CCR counseling shall be stayed during the investigation by CFS.
-The CCR counselor will continue to monitor the case and shall resume CCR counseling upon being notified by CFS of the conclusion of the investigation. - J. CCR Counselor Recommendations and Testimony.
+The CCR counselor will notify the Court, continue to monitor the case and shall resume CCR counseling upon being notified by CFS of the conclusion of the investigation. - J. CCR Counselor Recommendations and Testimony.
 Marin County is a recommending County.
 (See Family Code § 3183.)
-Any subpoena requiring the appearance of a Family Court Services CCR counselor/evaluator at deposition or trial shall be hand delivered to Family Court Services at least ten (10) days prior to the appearance date with fees deposited as required by Government Code § 68097.2. - K. CCR Counselor Complaint Procedure.
+Any subpoena requiring the appearance of a Family Court Services CCR counselor/evaluator at deposition or trial shall be hand delivered to Family Court Services at least ten (10) days prior to the appearance date with fees deposited as required by Government Code § 68097.2.

+- K. CCR Counselor Complaint Procedure.
 The procedure for processing a complaint concerning a Family Court Services CCR counselor shall be as follows: - 1.
 The complainant must register the complaint in writing with the manager of Family Court Services, who will make a record of the complaint. - 2.
 The manager will conduct an investigation of the matter including consultation with the CCR counselor.
 Within fifteen (15) days, the manager will determine whether to replace the challenged CCR counselor, add a second CCR counselor to the case, or take no action.
-The date and action will be recorded by the manager and the complainant will be informed promptly in writing.

-3. The complainant may appeal the manager's action by noticed motion to the Judge of the Unified Family Court to whom the case is assigned for all purposes.
-The Judge will rule on the complaint within fifteen (15) days of the date of the hearing.
+The date and action will be recorded by the manager and the complainant will be informed promptly in writing. - 3.
+The complainant may appeal the manager's action by noticed motiona Request for Order (FL-300) to the Judge-Judicial Officer of the Unified Family Court to whom the case is assigned for all purposes.
+The Judge-Judicial Officer will rule on the complaint within fifteen (15) days of the date of the hearing.

-[Rule 6.17 adopted effective 5/1/98; amended 1/1/20; renumbered as Rule 7.17 effective 1/1/22]
+[Rule 6.17 adopted effective 5/1/98; amended 1/1/20; renumbered as Rule 7.17 effective 1/1/22; amended 7/1/24]